ayushduttatreya/Sutram/README.md

 1. **HTTP (synchronous)** — When one service needs a response.
 Gateway proxies to workflow-service or memory-service.
 Workflow-service calls memory-service during step execution.
 2. **Redis Streams (asynchronous)** — When a service needs to emit an event that doesn't need a reply.
 Workflow-service publishes execution events; observability-service consumes them.
 Redis Streams (not pub/sub) ensures messages are durable — if the consumer is down, messages queue up and are processed when it recovers.

 **Internal auth:** Every service-to-service call carries `X-Internal-Token` (constant-time HMAC comparison).
 Tenant context is carried via `X-Tenant-ID` header, set by the gateway after JWT verification.
+JWT algorithm is pinned at decode time — the token's `alg` header is validated against the configured algorithm before `jwt.decode`, preventing algorithm confusion attacks.

 ---